ExplainableML/eml_website/content/events/external_events/a_workshop_2024.md

 ### Attending

 There is no registration fee, however the venue has limited capacity.
-If you are interested in attending, we recommend registering ASAP.
-Registration is available [here](https://forms.gle/YrUzVXRmZqS2Gvb89).
+If you are interested in attending, we recommend registering ASAP. *Anyone who wants to attend the talks should register.* Registration is available [here](https://forms.gle/YrUzVXRmZqS2Gvb89).
 If you realize after registering that you cannot attend, please contact us via the form [here](https://forms.gle/ezBXDfmRL6QzQnH1A), so that we may free up the slot for other participants.
 <br/>

 ### Poster  Submission